svbmicro/SameNameInSearch/README.md

-There are two scripts in repository. procedure.java - java code for command manager query.sql - if you have access to meta database
+There are two scripts in repository. procedure.java - java code for command manager oracle.sql - if you have access to meta database